Visit to the Dachau Concentration Camp Memorial Site

 Description:

-When the Dachau concentration camp opened at the end of March 1933, just weeks after Adolf Hitler came to power, no one knew that it would remain the only concentration camp to last a full 12 years, until the end of the Nazi regime.
-Moreover, not least because of the adjacent SS training camp, it was also considered a prototype for countless camps in Germany and Europe.
-When the site was liberated by US troops at the end of April 1945, more than 200,000 prisoners had been humiliated there, and at least 41,500 people had lost their lives.
-We owe the fact that we can visit this historic site today to the initiative and perseverance of several survivors.
-During our tour of the memorial grounds, we will try to understand the prisoners' daily lives, marked by hunger, disease, arbitrary treatment, and death, without losing sight of the question "How was this possible?", especially because it remains as relevant today as ever.
-Read more
+When the Dachau concentration camp was opened at the end of March 1933, just a few weeks after Adolf Hitler seized power, no one knew that it would remain the only concentration camp to exist for a full 12 years until the end of the Nazi regime.
+Moreover, not least because of the adjacent SS training camp, it was considered a prototype for countless camps in Germany and Europe.

 While we attempt to trace the typical path of a prisoner from arrival through registration, daily work, living conditions, punishment, illness, and often, sadly, death, we also focus on the various aspects of Nazi ideology and its entrenchment in the concentration camp system.
 In general, we will examine Dachau's role in a complex network of around 1,000 labor and extermination camps.
 The multifaceted history of the site will also play a role during our visit.